telerik/winforms-docs/telerik-presentation-framework/touch-support.md

 {{endregion}}

->note An explanation of the different gestures can be found in[this MSDN article](http://msdn.microsoft.com/en-us/library/windows/desktop/dd940543(v=vs.85).aspx).
+>note An explanation of the different gestures can be found in [this MSDN article](http://msdn.microsoft.com/en-us/library/windows/desktop/dd940543(v=vs.85).aspx).
 >